Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 We can say it's all wrong.

-But if you add it up, okay, where you believe the lie that he said something racist.
+But if you add it up, okay, where you believe the lie that he said something racist, let's just take that, okay?

-There's some hate put out there against Charlie Kirk, that's not true.
+There's some hate put out there against Charlie Kirk that's not true.

-He wants to erase trans people, which is a lie, that person hates him too.
+If he wants to erase trans people, which is a lie, that person hates him too.

-Someone believes that he's a massagist, a sexist who doesn't think that women should be allowed to vote or have the right to you know earn their place in the workplace, that's not and every single one of them is dishonest, just like no one here knew that Donald Trump said, I condemn white supremacists and neo-Nazis totally.
+And every single one of them is dishonest, just like no one here knew that Donald Trump said, I condemn white supremacists and neo-Nazis totally.

-So I still don't know that he said it.
+I still don't know that he said it.

-Okay, so let's assume for a second that I'm not lying, and right after this, I make the references available always.
+Okay, so let's assume for a second that I'm not lying.

 And you see that.